Duration

 Flexible intakes in April and October may be available, please contact our Customer Services team for further details.

-Admission to GC courses is based on academic merit and selection.
+Admission to graduate certificate courses is based on academic merit and selection.
 In addition, applicants must satisfy any prerequisites or additional requirements specified for particular courses, including ACN’s general eligibility criteria.

 All applicants seeking admission are required to: